 Sunset All zones as summer annual, winter hardy in zones 13-24 as perennial

-USDA All zones as annual summer annual, winter hardy in zones 9 (with protection) - 11
+USDA All zones as annual summer annual, winter hardy in zones 9 (with protection) to 11

 Landscape Use: Colorful ground cover accent for sun, light shade and shaded areas in mesic and oasis landscape design themes, formal gardens, container plant (both black and green), hanging baskets, wall planters.
 For best visual effect, use in areas that are close to human traffic.

 Form & Character: Trailing herbaceous perennial, prostrate, tender, formal.

 Growth Habit: Evergreen, moderately to rapidly spreading to 10 feet in width, rarely above 1 foot in height, roots capable of producing a large, edible (though white and starchy) tuber.

 Foliage/Texture: Large foliage to 3 inches in length, shape ranging from cordate to sometimes deeply lobed, prominent palmate arranged abaxial veins, leaves variously uni- or multi-colored from light green to deep burgundy, stems tender and succulent; coarse texture.

 Flowers & Fruits: Most ornamental forms rarely flower or fruit, and "black" leaf forms are more likely to flower than green leaf forms.
 Otherwise flowers are cupped with fused petals, pale pink to violet; rarely fruits.

 Seasonal Color: None

 Temperature: Damage by freezing temperatures and excessive heat (above 110oF).

 Light: Dappled sun to full sun with light shade best.
 Foliar colors are subdued by deep shade.
 One caveat is that the foliage is unable to tolerate full western afternoon summer sun that is enahnce with reflective western exposures.

 Soil: Intolerant of highly alkaline soil.
 If soil pH is above 8.0, then treat soil with acid forming fertilizers such as sulfur-coated urea or elemental sulfur to lower pH.

 Watering: Regular water